davidcarboni/scloud/lambda-local/README.md

  * `sqsHandler` - takes the boby of a post as the content of an SQS message to be dlievered to your handler
  * `webappLocal` - takes the method, path, headers, query string and body of a request and delivers them to your handler.
 You can optionally add a local direcory to be served as static content, under a specific path on your app, as if it were an s3 bucket (e.g. `/static`)
- * `webappRoutesLocal` - works the same as `webappLocal` but allows you to pass multiple cloudfront path mappings to multiple handler functions (a microservices setup).
+ * `webappRoutesLocal` - works the same as `webappLocal` but allows you to pass multiple cloudfront path mappings to multiple handler functions (like a microservices setup).
 You can optionally add a local direcory to be served as a static content fallback, as if it were an s3 bucket.
 In other words, if a request doesn't match a mapped path, it will fall back to static content.
- * `cludfrontLocal` - deprecated version of `webappRoutesLocal`, preserved until `webappRoutesLocal` is confirmed working.
+ * `scheduledLocal` - for Lambdas that run in response to scheduled Cloudwatch events.
+An http request on any method/path will call your Lambda handler with a placeholder event.